Lesley A Sharp

 Selected Publications

-Animal Ethos: The Morality of Human-Animal Encounters in Experimental Lab Science (University of California Press, 2019)
+Animal Ethos: The Morality of Human-Animal Encounters in Experimental Lab Science (University of California Press, 2019).
+Awarded the Wellcome Medal for Anthropology as Applied to Medical Problems, Royal Anthropological Institute (RAI) of Great Britain and Ireland.

 BioinSecurity and Vulnerability, edited with Nancy N. Chen (SAR Press, Santa Fe, 2014)